John Henry Hancock

 In 1946, he began work as youth director of the Southeastern California Conference, where, working with others, he helped develop the Pathfinder organization, as an alternate experience for Adventist youth similar to the Boy and Girl Scout organizations.
 During that formative year, he designed the Pathfinder Club emblem.

 Within a decade, the club was officially endorsed by the leaders of the Adventist church and eventually became a worldwide organization involving thousands of young people.
 After serving as youth director in the Lake Union and North Pacific Union conferences, he became world Pathfinder leader in 1963.
-Seven years later, he became World Youth Leader, a position he held until his retirement in 1980.
+Seven years later, he became World Youth Leader, a position he held until he retired in 1980.

 Throughout his ministry to the young he used his talent as an accordionist wherever he talked and served.
 He believed that his playing of his custom-made instrument was especially effective in reaching congregations and gatherings of the young around the world because, as he would often observe, "It does not need to be translated."